BKR or EVR: What Does a Mortgage Lender Really See?

 • your current financial situation

-• active and closed credit agreements
+• active and terminated credits

 • any arrears codes

-• special codes (such as recovery)
+• speciality codes (such as recovery)

 • date of registration and repayment